 Anyone can Master!

-With Master Suite mastering becomes as easy as 1-2-3.
+With our mastering plugin, mastering becomes as easy as 1-2-3.
 Simply adjust the loudness and finalize your track with the 3 band equalizer and stereo image controls.
 Sending out Songs and Instrumentals to clients, record labels, online stores and streaming services requires them to have a industry standard loudness in order to have a state of the art sound.
 The LUFS display indicates a industry standard loudness by turning green and warns you when you start getting too loud.
 An intelligent algorithm applies the right amount of limiting and compression which can be controlled with soften and mix.
 The HD interface looks clean, feels great and can be seamlessly resized to match your screen resolution.

 Mastering Plugin Features

 - THD: Total Harmonic Distortion, this can ‘fatten’ up the master and help increase the perceived loudness.

 - Loudness: Increase or decrease the loudness of your master in decibels.
 Uses an intelligent compression and limiting algorithm to ensure maximum loudness with minimal distortion.

 - LUFS Meter: The LUFS meter ( Loudness Units relative to Full Scale) is an industry standard representation of perceived loudness.
 The meter goes green when in the ‘sweet’ zone of a loud master without over compressing the dynamics of your mix.